 PROCEED (PROcess Corpus of English in EDucation) is a new type of learner corpus, which, unlike traditional written learner corpora, does not simply give access to the final product of the writing process, but reproduces the process itself, including editing or use of online tools, for example.
 The compilation of this ‘process learner corpus’ relies on keystroke logging and screencasting which, by capturing the keyboard and screen activity, make it possible to keep a record of all the steps involved in the writing process.

-The PROCEED data have served as a basis for the project entitled "Honing students' writing skills via the use of online tools".
+The PROCEED data have served as a basis for the following projects: "Honing students' writing skills via the use of online tools", "Comparison of L1 and L2 writing fluency on the basis of screencast videos and keystroke log files" and "Dyslexia in L2 writing: A product- and process-based approach".

 Project director: